Enrolling in Medicare Part D

 Annual Election Period

-If you do not enroll during your Initial Enrollment Period for Part D, you can enroll into prescription drug coverage during the Annual Election Period (AEP), which occurs from October 15 to December 7 of every year.
+If you do not enroll during your Initial Enrollment Period for Part D, you can enroll into prescription drug coverage during the Annual Election Period (AEP), also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, which occurs from October 15 to December 7 of every year.
 During this time, you have the chance to make changes to your current Medicare prescription drug coverage for the following year, including:

-If you have prescription drug coverage through a Medicare Advantage plan, you can choose to leave this plan and go back to Original Medicare during the Medicare Advantage Disenrollment Period.
-If you disenroll from your Medicare Advantage plan at this time, you will have until February 14 to enroll in a stand-alone Medicare Prescription Drug Plan, since Original Medicare doesn’t include prescription coverage.
+If you have prescription drug coverage through a Medicare Advantage plan, you can choose to leave this plan and go back to Original Medicare during the Medicare Advantage Open Enrollment Period(OEP).
+If you disenroll from your Medicare Advantage plan at this time, you will have from January 1 until March 31 to enroll in a stand-alone Medicare Prescription Drug Plan, since Original Medicare doesn’t include prescription coverage.

 5-Star Special Election Period (SEP)